wasmCloud/wasmcloud.com/content/english/blog/going_global_with_wasmcloud_and_nats.md

 }
 ```

-####

-#### default.creds
+### **default.creds**

 This is the same set of credentials you used in the previous step, located under `~/.nkeys/creds/synadia/wasmcloud/default.creds` if your account name is `wasmcloud`.

-#### host\_config.json
+### **host\_config.json**

-This was automatically created for you once you launched the host.
+This was automatically created for you once you launched the host on your local machine.
 This file contains a few different values that are important for running multiple wasmCloud hosts in the same lattices:

 1.  `js_domain` to ensure all hosts are registering consumers for the same Jetstream domain
 2.  `lattice_prefix` to ensure all actors and providers subscribe to the same topics
-3.  `cluster_seed` + `cluster_issuers` to sign and verify each invocation in wasmCloud.
+3.  `cluster_seed` & `cluster_issuers` to sign and verify each invocation in wasmCloud.
 This is required as wasmCloud operates with a [zero-trust security model](https://wasmcloud.dev/app-dev/secure/clusterkeys/) and any invocations that aren't signed with a verified issuer will be denied before it even reaches the actor / provider.